Batman: The Ride: Color scheme

 While some later Batman: The Ride clones opened with dark blue track and supports, the originals were all black.
 Over the years there have been modifications in Batman: The Ride color schemes, with more incorporating yellows, blues and purples.
 The original ride at Six Flags Great America retained the original black color scheme until 2004, when the track was painted yellow and supports dark purple.
 That year, the Six Flags Great Adventure location's original black color scheme was repainted with yellow track.
 For the 2010 season, the Six Flags Magic Mountain and Six Flags Over Georgia locations were both repainted with medium blue track.
-As of 2019, the only installation of Batman: The Ride to retain its all-black color scheme is Six Flags St. Louis.